Xian (Taoism): Zhuangzi

-Alan Fox explains this anecdote about Zhuangzi's wife.
+Alan Fox offers the following interpretation of this anecdote about Zhuangzi’s wife:

 Many conclusions can be reached on the basis of this story, but it seems that death is regarded as a natural part of the ebb and flow of transformations which constitute the movement of Dao.
 To grieve over death, or to fear one's own death, for that matter, is to arbitrarily evaluate what is inevitable.
-Of course, this reading is somewhat ironic given the fact that much of the subsequent Daoist tradition comes to seek longevity and immortality, and bases some of their basic models on the Zhuangzi.
+This interpretation is somewhat ironic, since much of the later Daoist tradition sought longevity and immortality, drawing several of its models from the Zhuangzi.